Build and handling

 Nikon has also reduced slightly the size of the camera when compared to the D3200, but placing the two side by side doesn't reveal too dramatic a difference.
 The grip is still deep and comfortable to hold, with the textured surface making it feel particularly secure in the hand.

 What does make a significant difference however is the new 18-55mm kit lens, which is now collapsible.
-While by no means small in comparison to compact system camera lenses, when collapsed the lens is quite a bit shorter than its predecessor, making it easier to fit into a bag when not in use.
+While by no means small in comparison to compact system camera lenses of the same equivalent zoom range, when collapsed the lens is quite a bit shorter than its predecessor, making it easier to fit into a small bag when not in use.

 When you want to use the camera (with this kit lens attached), you'll first need to press a button on the lens barrel to expand it back into normal proportions.
 This does mean that start-up time from packed away is a little slower than other cameras, but you can of course leave it extended if you need a quicker start.